 Shelter staff and case managers assist individuals with accessing needed case management and housing services, including mental health care and substance abuse treatment.
 For individuals exiting to permanent housing, financial assistance for rent, security deposit, and/or any utilities is available through the Direct Client Assistance program, administered by CSB.
-YMCA provides rapid re-housing services for single adults as of 7/1/2017.
+YMCA provides rapid re-housing services for single adults as of July 1, 2017.
+New rapid re-housing services for transition age youth and victims of domestic violence started as of July 1, 2019.
+Homeless Families Foundation and YMCA operate these programs.

 From October to March, the adult shelter system implements an overflow plan to ensure that no individual seeking shelter is turned away during severe weather.
 As part of the overflow plan, the number of emergency shelter beds for single adults is increased in existing facilities and additional flexible capacity is made available, as needed.
 During warmer months, the adult shelter system has a fixed capacity.
-In FY2019, YMCA provided additional overflow capacity for single women at the Van Buren Center when no other shelter beds were available.
+In FY2021, YMCA provided additional overflow capacity for single women at the Van Buren Center when no other shelter beds were available.